Stuart Forster introduces things to do in South Shields.

 Colmans (176-186 Ocean Road) serves some of the best fish and chips in the region.
 Colmans Seafood Temple (Sea Road) has an oyster bar.

 For ice cream pop to one of the parlours operated by Minchella and Co..

 A statue of John Simpson Kirkpatrick stands outside of a pub that bearing his surname.
-South Shields-born, Kirkpatrick served in the Royal Australian Army Medical Corps at Gallipoli during World War One.
+Born in South Tyneside, Kirkpatrick served in the Royal Australian Army Medical Corps at Gallipoli during World War One.
 Known as ‘the man with the donkey’, he moved numerous wounded soldiers on the pack animals before himself falling victim to Ottoman bullets.